maximebf/php-debugbar/docs/rendering.md

 The debug bar relies on some css and javascript files which needs to be included into your webpage.
 They are located in the *src/DebugBar/Resources* folder.
-This can be done in three ways:
+This can be done in four ways:

  - Using `JavascriptRenderer::renderHead()` which will returns a string with the needed script and link tags